sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 22
 ### Summary
 I reviewed whole things I learned.
 I defined every functions and variables.
 I fill I learned something now.
+# 2017-03-14
+## LPTHW: Exercise 24
+### Summary
+I skipped exercise 23 for now... but I will do it later.
+Anyway, I typed that long code.
+It worked, and it helped me to review some codes from last lessons.